 Amazing Vantage Point for Taking Photos on the Tongariro Great Walk

-After about 2 Km you will reach an amazing vantage point for taking photos on the Tongariro Great Walk.
+After about 2 Km from the Waihohonu Hut you will reach an amazing vantage point for taking photos on the Tongariro Northern Circuit.
 From this ridge you can take a photo of both Mt Ngauruhoe and Mt Ruapehu in the one shot.

 From here you head back into the bush shortly for the last time on the Tongariro Northern circuit.
 When you reach this stream you will be hiking in full sun for the duration of the hike.
 Ensure you have enough water for everyday at least 2 litres, preferably 3 litres.

 Here you can see the contrasting vegetation growth on the Tongariro Northern Circuit.
 On one side of the stream is lush green forest, on the other side rocky dry terrain.

 From this point onwards you get the feeling you are hiking on mars as you cross gravel laid fields.
 What little vegetation exists grows from under rocks using the condensation created overnight to survive on.

 Just as you did on day one the rest of the day involves following the poled markers towards Oturere hut and campsite.
 This time however is more like hiking on a roller coaster track.

 As you think you have reached the top of a hill then it’s time to walk back to the bottom only to start again.
 Take breaks in the shade, there are limited options on this part of the circuit so take them when shade is spotted.

 Oturere Hut and Campsite Tongariro Northern Circuit

 Just like the contrasting landscapes the contrast between huts is also present on the Tongariro Northern Circuit.
 The Oturere Hut is a basic 26 bunk hut with the kitchen and sleep areas combined.
 If you are a light sleeper then it may be best to use the campsite if you don’t mind hauling a tent with you.
 This is where Vuno ultralight gear is needed.